 This Illustration was painted with a dual purpose in mind, to use as a Valentines Card to send out to family and friends as well as for Illustration Friday's word of the week "Storm".
 I painted in gouache paint, using some dry brush techniques to highlight the curves of the body and wings and then finished with a fine point pen doing some outlining and shading.
 In creating this image of a happy cupid sitting on a cloud, I was inspired by happy Buddha statues from around the world.
 Taking the word storm and turning it on its head to have a positive meaning, happiness - like a fresh spring rain.

-See right for a smiling Buddha that is at a temple on Koh Samui Island in Thailand; a beautiful place that I am always inspired by and would love to travel to one day!
+Inspired by a smiling Buddha that is at a temple on Koh Samui Island in Thailand; a beautiful place that I am always inspired by and would love to travel to one day!
 I wanted to create a cupid that looked posed in a happy gesture, like this Buddha; spreading love throughout the world with his hearts, instead of the iconic cupid aiming an arrow that is commonly seen.
 It was a very fun project!

 Happy Valentine's everyone ~ Be Happy!